SEO Trends: 45 Experts On The Future Of Search

 Simon Heseltine, Senior Director at AOL

-In 2015 we’re going to see more of the same from Google as we’ve seen in 2014.
+In we’re going to see more of the same from Google as we’ve seen.
 There’ll be refinements to Panda and Penguin (which they’ve said may now be a continually rolling update), and other tweaks that will, as far as they’re concerned, continue to provide relevance to users, and therefore keep them coming back.
 There’ll be updates that will leave some smiling and others cursing, and Google will continue to take some of your basic data and provide it to the searchers within their SERPs, rather than directing them to your site.

 As mobile continues to grow, I can see there being more of a focus on rewarding those sites that have optimized for mobile, so make sure that your mobile page speed is as close to that sub 1 second ideal as possible.

 All of this means SEO practitioners are going to have to continue to adapt, to be ready for change, to look at the next thing when it’s announced, determine what makes sense for them to actually implement, to keep on top of what’s being talked about in the industry, to keep an eye on what’s working for competitors, and to test and try out scenarios on their own sites.

 Mobile was huge, but it’s only going to get bigger.
 Google speculated that mobile searches will outnumber desktop searches before the end.
 Smartphone conversions experienced a 26 percent increase in Q3 over Q1 this year – and that’s a trend that ecommerce retailers can’t afford to ignore.